-- •id - •name the name of the worker - •workerinfo worker information as dictionary - •connected_to a list of masters, by ID, to which this worker is currently connected.
-This list will typically contain only one master, but in unusual circumstances the same worker may appear to be connected to multiple masters simultaneously. - •configured_on a list of master-builder pairs, on which this worker is configured.
+•name - the name of the worker

+- workerinfo worker information as dictionary - •connected\to a list of masters, by ID, to which this worker is currently connected.
+This list will typically contain only one master, but in unusual circumstances the same worker may appear to be connected to multiple masters simultaneously. - •configured\on a list of master-builder pairs, on which this worker is configured.
 Each pair is represented by a dictionary with keys buliderid and masterid.